NURL

 built for language models.

-NURL is a small, regular, LLVM-backed language whose syntax is optimised for the way LLMs read and write code — terse prefix notation, no redundant keywords, and a grammar that fits on a single page.
+NURL is a small, LLVM-backed systems language whose syntax is optimised for the way LLMs read and write code — fixed-arity prefix notation, a one-page LL(k≤4) grammar, and single-owner memory with a static borrow checker (on by default).

 Open the Playground View on GitHub